miraland-labs/miraland/docs/src/integrations/exchange.md

 ### Versioned Transaction Migration

-When the Mainnet Beta network starts processing versioned transactions, exchanges **MUST** make changes.
+When the Mainnet network starts processing versioned transactions, exchanges **MUST** make changes.
 If no changes are made, deposit detection will no longer work properly because fetching a versioned transaction or a block containing versioned transactions will return an error.